sejdm/idc204source/_drafts/equal.md

 4. $q_5$ turns left on every character that is not = and remains in the same state until it finds an =.
 When it finds =, it switches to $q_6$. $q_5$ never changes any characters.
 5. $q_6$ turns left for every non X character.
 When it reaches an X it turns right and switches to $q_0$.

+**Tip:** If you are viewing this on a smartphone, view the table and output below in landscape mode.

 This is the transition table.